geodes-sms/gentleman/docs/editor.md

 ## Getting started

-Gentleman is a modelling tool that combines concepts and projections to create a personnalized experience for all.
+Gentleman is a modelling tool that combines concepts and projections to create a personnalized dynamic experience for all.
 Concepts and projections are the core elements of Gentleman where they maintain a mutual dependency.

 - A projection gives purpose to a concept by defining elements that you can see and interact with.
-- A concept gives meaning to a projection by defining a structure that can parse your entries and validate your interactions.
+- A concept gives meaning to a projection by defining a structure that can parse and validate your interactions.

-Thus, every modelling activity, begins by loading an aggregate of concepts and projections, stored as separate JSON files, which activates the editor.
+Thus, every modelling activity, begins by loading an aggregate of concepts and projections, stored as separate JSON-CP files, which activates the editor.

 ![Editor settings screenshot](https://geodes-sms.github.io/gentleman/assets/images/doc_editor_getting_started.png "Editor Setting")

 ### **Metamodelling**

 The *metamodelling* workflow is reserved for the creation of concepts and projections.
-This unique workflow comes with a crucial step: the **build step** where the artefacts (metamodel or projections) are generated.
+This unique workflow has one key step: the **build step** where the artefacts (metamodel or projections) are generated as JSON-CP files.

 #### Task